mitali-dxt/mitali-dxt/README.md

 ### 🚀 About me

-🎓 I am Mitali Dixit, a Web3 enthusiast and a Front End Web Developer (specializing in React Applications).
+🎓 I am Mitali Dixit, a Web3 enthusiast and a Full Stack Web Developer.
 I am also pursuing my Bachelor in Computer Science & Engineering and will graduate in mid-2026.

 👨‍💻 I am really enthusiastic about learning new technologies and I am eager to contribute to Open Source Projects.
 I dedicated most of my time in learning and building on Web3 projects and now I am looking for learning other skills.
 I am also into competitve programming and I love solving DSA problems.